AMSC-24-25/02-swarm-02-swarm/DifferentialEvolution.md

 - **Performance**: 100 iterations on a 2-D Sphere function with 100 candidates and 5 threads complete in ~0.02 s.

 ### Test
+> ✅ **Test Suite Summary** – Automated tests  to validate correctness and convergence.

 A comprehensive test suite is provided to verify the correctness and convergence properties of the Differential Evolution implementation.
 All tests are written in C++17 using the GoogleTest framework and exercise the algorithm on four classic benchmark functions.